brosenan/y0/lsp/doc/workspace.md

 ## Adding a Module

-`add-module` takes a workspace, a [module](../../doc/polyglot_loader.md#module-and-language-representation), and a `load` function to [load the module](../../doc/polyglot_loader.md#loading-a-single-module), and returns the workspace with this module added.
+`add-module` takes a workspace and a [module](../../doc/polyglot_loader.md#module-and-language-representation), and returns the workspace with this module added.

 In the following example we take an empty environment and add a simple module to it.
 We will use the `identity` function as the `load` function, since we